DataDog/dd-agent-omnibus/README.md

 This is an [Omnibus](https://github.com/opscode/omnibus) project to build the Datadog Agent packages.

+It's using a [fork](https://github.com/DataDog/omnibus-ruby/compare/opscode:3.0-stable...custom3.0) of the official 3.0 release of the Omnibus project.

 ## Use omnibus locally

 * Clone the dd-agent-omnibus repo